-Name: Mr Mark Bloom
+Mr Mark Bloom

-Title: Non-executive Director, appointed October 2019

-Member of the Audit and Risk Management Committee

-Qualifications: B.Comm, B.Acc, CA ANZ
+Non-Executive Director, appointed October 2019 Member of the Audit and Risk Management Committee B.Comm, B.Acc, CA ANZ

-Experience and expertise: Up until April 2019, Mark held the position of Chief Financial Officer at ASX 20 listed

-Scentre Group Limited (Owner and operator of Westfield in Australia and NZ).
-Mark's executive career as a Finance Executive has spanned 36 years as Chief Financial Officer and an Executive Director at 3 top 20 listed entities in Real Estate (Westfield and Scentre Group - 16 years) and Insurance and diversified Financial Services (Liberty Life, South Africa and Manulife Financial, Toronto - 20 years).
+Up until April 2019, Mark held the position of Chief Financial Officer at ASX 20 listed Scentre Group Limited (owner and operator of Westfield in Australia and NZ).
+Mark's executive career as a Finance Executive has spanned 36 years as Chief Financial Officer and an Executive Director at three top 20 listed entities in Real Estate (Westfield and Scentre Group - 16 years) and Insurance and diversified Financial Services (Liberty Life, South Africa and Manulife Financial, Toronto - 20 years).
 He has had extensive experience in running global and local Finance and IT teams encompassing Treasury, Tax, Operations Finance, Compliance, Risk Management, Financial Reporting, Legal and Information Technology.
 Mark has extensive experience in corporate transactions and restructuring.
-Mark is a Non-executive Director at AGL

-Energy Limited and Abacus Property Group.
+Mark is a Non-Executive Director at AGL Energy Limited and Abacus Property Group.

-Other current directorships: AGL Energy Limited Abacus Property Group
+Other current directorships:

-Former directorships (last 3 years): Nil Interests in shares: 277,952
+AGL Energy Limited Abacus Property Group Former directorships (last 3 years): Nil Interests in shares: 277,952

-Name: Mr Hilton Brett
+Mr Hilton Brett

-Title: Non-executive Director, appointed August 2018

-Member of the Nomination and Remuneration Committee
+Non-Executive Director, appointed August 2018 Member of the Nomination and Remuneration Committee B.Comm, PGDA

-Qualifications: B.Comm, PGDA

-Experience and expertise: Hilton is an Operating Advisor at TDM Growth Partners (TDM), a private global investment firm founded in 2004, with offices in Sydney and New York which invests in fast growing companies run by passionate management teams.
-Hilton is a Non-Executive Director of Guzman Y Gomez Mexican Taqueria (GYG), and Somnomed Ltd (SOM:ASX).
+Hilton is an Operating Advisor at TDM Growth Partners (TDM), a private global investment firm founded in 2004, with offices in Sydney and New York which invests in fast growing companies run by passionate management teams.
+Hilton is a Non- Executive Director of Guzman Y Gomez Mexican Taqueria (GYG), and Somnomed Ltd (ASX: SOM).
 Prior to joining TDM, Hilton was the Co-CEO of Accent Group Limited (AX1), formerly RCG Corporation Ltd, which is the regional leader in the retail and distribution of performance and lifestyle footwear Australia and New Zealand.
 Hilton joined RCG in 2006 when the business had a market capitalisation of \$8 million.
-Over the 12 years from 2006 to 2018, the team grew the business to a \$800 million market capitalisation and delivered total shareholder returns in excess of 25% CAGR.
+Over the 12 years from 2006 to 2018, the team grew the business to \$800 million market capitalisation and delivered total shareholder returns in excess of 25% CAGR.
 Hilton has over 25 years' experience as CEO of multiple consumer businesses with proven skills in growing the businesses and delivering outstanding returns for shareholders.

-Other current directorships: Somnomed Ltd Former directorships (last 3 years): Accent Group Limited
+Other current directorships: Somnomed Ltd

-Interests in shares: 424,020
+Former directorships (last 3 years): Accent Group Limited Interests in shares: 424,020

-Name: Mr Ben Gisz
+Mr Ben Gisz

-Title: Non-executive Director, appointed in 2012

-Chairman of the Nomination and Remuneration Committee
+Non-Executive Director, appointed in 2012 Chairman of the Nomination and Remuneration Committee B.Comm, CFA

-Qualifications: B.Comm, CFA

-Experience and expertise: Ben is Director of TDM Growth Partners, a Sydney based global investment firm which invests in fast growing businesses run by passionate management teams.
+Ben is Director of TDM Growth Partners, a Sydney based global investment firm which invests in fast growing businesses run by passionate management teams.
 Ben has extensive financial markets experience, including prior roles in private equity investing and investment banking.

-Other current directorships: Nil Former directorships (last 3 years): Nil
+Other current directorships: Nil

+Former directorships (last 3 years): Nil Interests in shares: